Troy Pickard: City of Joondalup

-In 2006, Pickard was elected as the second mayor of the City of Joondalup, gaining 15% of the vote, and beating ten other candidates.
+In May 2006, Pickard was elected as the third mayor of the City of Joondalup at the age of 33, he was the youngest mayor in WA and one of the youngest in Australia at the time.
+He won 15% of the vote, and beat ten other candidates.
 This was three years after the previous Joondalup council had been sacked.
-Between December 2003 and his election May 2006, the City of Joondalup was controlled by state government appointed commissioners.
+Between December 2003 and his election in May 2006, the City of Joondalup was controlled by state government appointed commissioners.
 He was re-elected in 2009, gaining 54% of the vote and beating two other candidates, and in 2013, gaining 57% of the vote and beating one other candidate.
-Although he initially said he would recontest the 2017 election, he eventually chose not to.
-He was succeeded as mayor by former state government minister Albert Jacob.